 - 1 teaspoons vanilla extract

 - 1/2 cup granulated sugar

-- 1/2 cup fresh lemon juice (2 large lemons)
+- 1/2 cup lemon juice freshly squeezed (about 2 large lemons)

 For the Lemon Glaze:

 - 1 1/2 tablespoons lemon juice freshly squeezed